Prescription charges vary around the UK.

 - hold a valid war pension exemption certificate and the prescription is for your accepted disability

 The application form for a maternity exemption certificate (MatEx) is form FW8 and is available from a doctor, nurse, midwife or health visitor.
-The certificate is valid for a year after the birth.
+The certificate is valid for a year after the expected date of birth of your baby.
+If your baby is born late you can apply for an extension.

 The application form for a medical exemption certificate (MedEx) certificate is form FP92A and is available from a doctor.
 The certificate lasts for five years and can be renewed.

-A three month PPC costs £29.10 and an annual PPC costs £104.
-These charges cover all prescription costs during the period.
-This charge was not increasedg when the individual prescription charge changed in April 2013.
+A three month PPC costs £29.10 and an annual PPC costs £104 and cover all prescription costs during the period.
+An annual PPC can be paid for by direct debit spread over 10 months.

 - apply online at the NHS Business Services Authority website